xxdavexx23/quarry/frontend/readme.md

 sudo apt-get install nginx -y
 ```

-## 3. Configuring Nginx to Serve Your Vue.js Application
+4.Configuring Nginx to Serve Your Vue.js Application

 After installing Nginx, the next step is to configure it to serve your Vue.js application.
 This involves creating a new configuration file in the `/etc/nginx/conf.d/` directory.
 For this example, we named the file `vueapp.conf`.